camelliatea/camelliatea.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Hi there!
+I am Elita 👋"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi!
-I am Elita Camellia, an active third-year undergraduate student majoring in **Information Systems** with a growing interest in working with data and learning how it can help people make better decisions.
+I am an active third-year undergraduate student majoring in **Information Systems** with a growing interest in working with data and learning how it can help people make better decisions.
+With a strong interest in data, I’m always eager to learn and use what I learn to solve real-world problems.

-Currently, I am joining the **Coding Camp 2025 powered by DBS Foundation** on **Machine Learning Engineer** path, where I'm gaining hands-on experience in data analysis, modeling, TensorFlow, and Scikit-Learn.
+Currently, I am participating in the **Coding Camp 2025 powered by DBS Foundation** as part of the **Machine Learning Engineer Cohort**, where I’m gaining hands-on experience in data analysis, modeling, and developing machine learning solutions using tools like TensorFlow and Scikit-Learn.

- I’m now seeking **internship** or **entry-level** opportunities where I can apply my skills, gain hands-on experience, and continue learning in a professional setting.

 # Languages and Tools
 <p>